-Once a fluid and its containing geometry are given, the heat flux is uniquely determined by the imposed temperature difference $\Delta T$.
-In particular, the famous scaling relationship $\mbox{Nu}\propto \mbox{Ra}^{\beta}$ with an exponent $\beta\approx 1/3$ has been observed in the range from $\mbox{Ra}=10^6$ to $\mbox{Ra} = 10^{14}$ \cite{niemela2000turbulent, funfschilling2005heat}, despite local deviations.
-Grossmann and Lohse \cite{grossmann2000scaling, ahlers2009heat, grossmann_lohse_2013} developed a theory -- the GL theory -- that incorporates the heat transfer contributed by the thermal boundary layers and the bulk, reveals the Nu-Ra relationship, and has been found to be consistent with many experiments \cite{grossmann_lohse_2000, ahlers2009heat}.
+Once a fluid and its containing geometry are given, the heat flux is uniquely determined by the imposed temperature difference $\dT$.
+In particular, the famous scaling relationship $\Nu{}\propto \Ra^{\beta}$ has been observed in the range from $\Ra{}=10^6$ to $\Ra{} = 10^{14}$ \citep{niemela2000turbulent, funfschilling2005heat}, despite local deviations.
+Grossmann and Lohse \citep{grossmann2000scaling, ahlers2009heat, grossmann_lohse_2013} developed a theory -- the GL theory -- that incorporates the heat transfer contributed by both the thermal boundary layers and the bulk, revealing a $\Nu{}-\Ra{}$ relationship that has been found to be consistent with experiments in a large range of parameters.

-The monotonic dependency of Nu on Ra, or more directly of $Q_{conv}$ on $\Delta T$, is analogous to the dependency an electrical current has on an imposed voltage over a resistive element.
-Indeed, the Nu-Ra dependency is not linear, unlike any Ohmic material in electronics.
-At an imposed Rayleigh number, a controllable Nu or heat flux is often desired; anomalies that deviate from the usual scaling laws found in nature also demand explanations \cite{barry1992mountain}.
-In the past, there have been attempts to modify the Nu-Ra dependency.
-For example, surface roughness was added to the heating/cooling plate that changes the boundary layer structure \cite{PhysRevLett.81.987, PhysRevLett.120.044501}, which enhances the Nusselt number.
-Adding rotation to the entire fluid changes the bulk flow structure \cite{PhysRevLett.102.044502, PhysRevLett.103.024503, zhong_ahlers_2010} and increases the Nusselt number at moderate rotation rate.
-Stronger confinement on the convective fluid increases the flow structure coherence \cite{xia1997turbulent, chong_xia_2016, huang_xia_2016}, and leads to higher Nusselt number.
-Horizontal vibration is also observed to disrupt the boundary layer structure and increase the Nusselt number significantly \cite{Wangeaaz8239}.
-Bao et al. reported a strong Nu enhancement when vertical partition walls are inserted in the bulk fluid \cite{FLM:10030980}.
-There, convective fluid self-organizes and circulates around these partitions, intruding the thermal boundary layers and leading to greatly increased heat flux.
+At a given Rayleigh number, a controllable $\Nu{}$ is often desired; anomalies that deviate from the usual scaling laws found in nature also demand explanations \citep{barry1992mountain}.
+In the past, there have been many attempts to modify the $\Nu{}-\Ra{}$ dependency.
+For example, surface roughness was added to the boundary which modifies the boundary layer structure and enhances the Nusselt number \citep{PhysRevLett.81.987, PhysRevLett.120.044501}.
+Adding rotation to the entire fluid changes the bulk flow structure \citep{PhysRevLett.102.044502, PhysRevLett.103.024503, zhong_ahlers_2010} and increases the Nusselt number at moderate rotation rate.
+Stronger confinement on the convective fluid increases the flow structure coherence \citep{xia1997turbulent, chong_xia_2016, huang_xia_2016}, and leads to a higher Nusselt number.
+Bao et al. reported a strong $\Nu{}$ enhancement when vertical partition walls are inserted in the bulk fluid \citep{FLM:10030980}.
+There, the convective fluid self-organizes and circulates around these partitions, intruding into the thermal boundary layers and leading to increased heat flux.